saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 - **Set your IP version**: The default is `IPv4`, you can choose between `IPv6 (experimental)` and `Auto (experimental)`.

-- Using the `Loopback` sounds like a good idea but it makes many of the resolvers fail.
-You may have better luck, just remember that this could be what's causing your connectivity issues if you're having any.

-- **Choose fallback DNS**: When your user-preferred DNS is not reachable, fallback DNS will be used.
-I typically choose RethinkDNS as the fallback.
+- **Choose fallback DNS**: When your user-preferred DNS is not reachable, fallback DNS will used.
+  - With the F-Droid version in `Configure -> DNS -> ADVANCED`.
+You can enable `Use fallback DNS as bypass`, which always uses fallback DNS for bypassed apps, domains, and IPs.

-- You may want to experiment with shutting off `Enable network visibility`, just keep in mind that some apps may break.
-"Shutting this off prevents apps from accessing all available networks, stopping them from bypassing Rethinks tunnel".
-This caused issues with the browser when turned off.
+- I personally disable `Enable network visibility`, just keep in mind that some apps may break.
+  - "Shutting this off prevents apps from accessing all available networks, stopping them from bypassing Rethinks tunnel".
+This caused issues with the browser when turned off.(Some audio/video conference apps like Zoom and Meet require this)

 ---